sharmaeklavya2/blog-source/content/posts/easy-dal.md

 But before that, I'll give two disclaimers:

 1. This recipe tastes good, but you can get slightly better-tasting dal by putting in more effort.
-    However, I'm not picky about what I eat, and I want to save time, so I'm going to stick to this article's recipe for the foreseeable future.
+    However, I'm not picky about what I eat, and I want to save time, so I'll stick to this article's recipe for the foreseeable future.
 2. My mom often uses a better recipe.
 Don't judge her cooking skills based on this article's recipe!

 ## What is dal?